Last updated: 24 February 2025

-The Household Support Fund is here to provide essential help to vulnerable households in Waltham Forest who are struggling with rising energy bills and the increasing cost of living.
+The Household Support Fund provides essential help to vulnerable households in Waltham Forest struggling with rising energy bills and the increasing cost of living.

 The London Borough of Waltham Forest has been allocated £2.3 million from the Department for Work and Pensions to offer this vital support.
-The funding is available from 1 October 2024 and must be used by 31 March 2025.
+The funding is available from 1 October 2024 to 31 March 2025.

 How the Household Support Fund can help